tsouche/learn-kubernetes/tutorial-3-simple-app.md

 _Pods_ that are running inside Kubernetes are running on a private, isolated network.
 By default they are visible from other _Pods_ and services within the same kubernetes cluster, but not outside that network.
 When we use `kubectl`, we're interacting - via the proxy - with an API endpoint to communicate with our application.

 We will cover other options on how to expose your application outside the kubernetes cluster in the later section.
 For the moment, we will still use the proxy that will forward communications into the cluster-wide, private network.
-The proxy can be terminated by pressing `Ctl-C` and won't show any output while its running.
+The proxy can be terminated by pressing <kbd>Ctl-C</kbd> and won't show any output while its running.

 If you terminated the proxy, we will restart it in a second terminal tab: